websanova/larapost/README.md

 Navigate to `/blog` and see the default blog page.
 With no articles there will just be empty pages and 404 not found pages.

-Note that with a fresh Laravel install the default `/` path for the `welcome` page should be removed.
+**Note:** that with a fresh Laravel install the default `/` path for the `welcome` page should be removed.

 ## Adding &amp; Updating Posts

+Out of the box any post or page should be written using markdown format.
+By default, post and page markdown files should go in the `./blog/posts` and `./blog/pages` folders respectively.

-Posts, by default go in the `./blog/posts` and `./blog/pages` folders.
-Run the `larablog:build` command to add new posts and pages or update existing ones.
+Once a post or page is written the `larablog:build` command is used to add the new posts and pages or update existing ones.

 ~~~
 > php artisan larablog:build